emilbak5/BachelorProject/readme.txt

 This repository contains all of the code that has been used in my bachelors thesis.
-For a guide on how to run the code, see the readme.txt file in the folder
+To run the code write the following lines in the terminal
+    if lol == true:
+      hej++